jbh/dotfiles/README.md

 - [ibmicmd](https://github.com/jbh/dotfiles/blob/master/.local/bin/ibmicmd)

 > This requires Access Client Solutions be installed.
+RMTCMD must also be enabled on IBM i for this to work.

 My main career is one that makes me deal with IBM i servers most of the time.
 I try to do as much work as I can through SSH and BASH instead of Telnet and